 More Time is not equal to Increased Productivity

-Does a Boss really think, these all tricks will increase the productivity of the employees?
+Does an employer really think, these all tricks will increase the productivity of the employees?
 No, it will just add to the frustration level and they will grab the next job offer they get.
 Sitting late in the office does not make an employee productive.
 I am certainly not saying that there should not be any time-bound limit for the employees.
 As an HR I understand the importance of punctuality and time limits.
 But there is something called flexible working hours, work-life balance that Employers should not only read but implement as well.
 A happy employee is a treasure for a company.

 Once an employer is able to build a trust relationship with his employee, then he does not have to care about the performance because the employee is himself aware of the fact and will do work diligently to maintain and sustain this relationship forever.
 So employers should consider laying some policies which are beneficial for both sides and that leads to a strong employer-employee relationship.